 Electric bills around Kentucky and other parts of the US have been higher recently.
 There are several reasons this is the case.

 The fuel adjustment clause (or FAC) recovers a portion of the cost of coal and natural gas that is needed to operate East Kentucky’s power plants.
-When the cost of coal and natural gas increase month to month, as they did from December to January, the fuel adjustment also increases.
+When the cost of coal and natural gas increase month to month, as they have this year, the fuel adjustment also increases.
 So, when the price of coal and natural gas is lower, the fuel adjustment can be a credit.
-When their cost is higher, like it was for January, it can become a charge.
+When their cost is higher, it can become a charge.

 What is the Fuel Adjustment Clause and why has it changed so much?